mahtaran/dprint/website/src/config.md

 }
 ```

-Note: dprint does not provide or enforce any defaults for the global configuration.
+Note: dprint does not provide or enforce any defaults for the common configuration.
 The defaults are set on a per plugin basis.
 When a value is not provided, the plugin may choose to use its default.

 ### `lineWidth`